Nick Cassidy

-Nicholas Robert Cassidy (born 19 August 1994) is a New Zealand racing driver, who is set to compete in the Formula E World Championship for the Citroën Formula E Team and in the FIA World Endurance Championship for Peugeot in the Hypercar class.
+Nicholas Robert Cassidy (born 19 August 1994) is a New Zealand racing driver, who competes in the Formula E World Championship for the Citroën Formula E Team and in the FIA World Endurance Championship for Peugeot in the Hypercar class.
 He previously raced for Jaguar and Envision Racing in the series for three seasons, and finished as the runner-up during the 2022–23 and 2024-25 seasons.
 He has won the 2017 championship in Super GT and the 2019 championship in Super Formula.

 Career

-Nick Cassidy began his racing career in karting when he was just six years old and remained in karting till 2010.
+Cassidy began his racing career in karting when he was just six years old and remained in karting till 2010.
 He participated in midget races from the age of eight.

-After driving in Formula First championships, he started racing in the Formula Ford championships in New Zealand and Australia.
+After driving in Formula First championships, Cassidy started racing in the Formula Ford championships in New Zealand and Australia.
 In 2009, Cassidy was runner-up in the New Zealand Formula First Championship, and in 2010, he was runner-up in the New Zealand Formula Ford Championship.
 Both times, he was named Rookie of the year.